jads-nl/data-science-foundation-in-python/_sources/handson-ml2/introduction.md

 ## Extra notebooks

 If you require a more insight into the underlying principles of machine learning, these extra notebooks cover a selection of mathematical topics.
-Besides the notebooks by Géron, I have added smaller notebooks that came to be during the lectures, including contributions from participants.

-## Discover projects

-Example solutions from selected [discover projects](https://github.com/jads-nl/discover-projects).